Stacked Triple Differences: Motivation and Introduction

 \section{Motivation and Introduction}

 Triple differences (DDD) is among the most widely used quasi-experimental research designs in applied economics.
-In settings where treatment requires satisfying two criteria---belonging to a group whose members become exposed to a policy and being eligible within that group---DDD permits both group-specific and eligibility-specific departures from parallel trends, and is therefore a more defensible identification strategy than standard difference-in-differences (DiD) whenever either margin alone is implausibly parallel.
-This flexibility explains its prominence in public, labor, health, and environmental economics.\footnote{See \citet{olden_triple_2022} for a systematic survey of applications.} The corresponding formal econometric theory, however, has not received as much attention compared to DiD, which has been the object of sustained methodological reexamination \citep[including, but not limited to,][]{goodman-bacon_difference--differences_2021, callaway_difference--differences_2021-1, sun_estimating_2021, de_chaisemartin_two-way_2020, borusyak_revisiting_2023}.
-Only recently have \citet{strezhnev_decomposing_2023}, \citet{leventer_triple_2025}, \citet{caron_triple_2025}, and \citet{ortiz-santanna_triple_2025} examined the conventional DDD practice.
+In settings where treatment requires satisfying two criteria---belonging to a group whose members become exposed to a policy, and being eligible within that group---DDD permits both group-specific and eligibility-specific departures from parallel changes-in-trends, and is therefore a more defensible identification strategy than difference-in-differences (DiD) whenever either margin alone is unlikely to follow parallel paths.
+This flexibility explains its prominence in public, labor, health, and environmental economics; see \citet{olden_triple_2022} for a systematic survey of applications.
+The corresponding formal econometric theory, however, has not received as much attention compared to DiD, which has been the subject of sustained reexamination \citep[including, but not limited to,][]{goodman-bacon_difference--differences_2021, callaway_difference--differences_2021-1, sant2020doubly, sun_estimating_2021, de_chaisemartin_two-way_2020, borusyak_revisiting_2023, dube_local_2025}.
+Only recently have \citet{strezhnev_decomposing_2023}, \citet{leventer_triple_2025}, \citet{caron_triple_2025}, and \citet{ortiz-santanna_triple_2025} examined the conventional practice of using DDD.
 They document that the three-way fixed effects (3WFE) specifications commonly used to implement DDD under staggered adoption target estimands contaminated by forbidden comparisons, mirroring the observation of \citet{goodman-bacon_difference--differences_2021} for DiD, and additional bias arises in the presence of covariates.
 Furthermore, they develop identification arguments under staggered adoption and heterogeneous treatment effects.